Access4all/adg/pages/knowledge/colours-and-contrast/colour-is-not-enough/README.md

 ![The same pie chart with a dark outline around the coloured areas](_media/pieChart-1.png)

 Now, the pie chart stands out against the white background and it’s clear that it has in fact three sections.
-But due to the low contrast between the three colours it can still be very challenging to assign the labels to their sections in the pie chart.
+But due to the low contrast between the three colours it can still be very challenging for certain people to assign the labels to the sections in the pie chart.

 Adding distinct visual patterns can make the visual link accessible.